 “The Bible is famous for being the world’s most overstudied book- overstudied by male scholars and commentators, that is to say.
 It has not, however, been overstudied by women.
 Indeed, until recently, it was studied by female scholars hardly at all, let alone by female scholars who were interested specifically in what the Bible had to say about women.
 This has changed, to put it mildly, owing in large measure to the influx of women into fields of study from which they once were virtually absent and effectively barred.
 Today the Bible is being confronted not only by women who are theologians, who bring to the task an overtly religious perspective, but also, and more pertinently from the point of view of this book, by women who are biblical scholars, linguists, historians, archaeologist, and literary critics”.

 Scholarship by women and about women continues to flourish in the 21st century.
 Both male and female scholars are studying the Bible with greater sensitivity to women’s experiences and to God’s intentions for them.

 Here are four ways women scholars contribute towards a deeper theology of women in our time (and some titles to explore):

 1. New insights about the cultural and social contexts of the Bible

-Understanding of the contexts in which women in the Bible lived out their faith gives us new insight into their actions and behavior.
-For example, knowing that some ancient marriage contracts stipulated that should a bride be barren for a specific number of years, she would be expected to give her husband her slave as a surrogate, helps us to understand Sarah’s actions in sending Hagar in to Abraham (Frymer-Kensky).
+Understanding the contexts in which women in the Bible lived out their faith gives us new insight into their actions and behavior.
+For example, knowing that some ancient marriage contracts stipulated that after a bride had been barren for a specific number of years she would be expected to give her husband her slave as a surrogate, helps us to understand Sarah’s actions in sending Hagar in to Abraham (Frymer-Kensky).
 And knowing that married women had a surprising amount of authority and autonomy in their own homes in New Testament times gives insight into the role of women in the early church (Osiek & MacDonald).